 - If your child is educated out of cohort and they change schools there is no requirement for their new school to continue to educate them out of cohort.

-- Secondary school are not currently required to accept a child into Year 7 at secondary transfer who has been educated out of cohort during their primary education.
+- Secondary schools are not currently required to accept a child into Year 7 at secondary transfer who has been educated out of cohort during their primary education.
 This means that your preferred secondary school(s) may insist your child enters Year 8 directly skipping Year 7

 Advice and information about childcare

-If you have decided to delay your child's start in reception class and are looking for an alternative, please contact the Hackney Family Information Service to support you in finding a suitable early years nursery, pre-school or childminder.
+If you have decided to defer your child's start in reception class and are looking for an alternative, please contact the Hackney Family Information Service to support you in finding a suitable early years nursery, pre-school or childminder.
 The service also offers advice on childcare funding options.